-Breast Cancer Risk Drops with Plant-Based Diet and Less Alcohol
+How to Reduce Your Breast Cancer Risk with Diet

 In multiple studies, cancer researchers have determined that a plant-based diet and less alcohol consumption significantly reduce the risk of breast cancer.

 In the most recent study, researchers from Columbia University, Stanford University and UCLA followed 91,779 women for 14 years as part of the California Teachers study.
 The women were followed between 1995 and 2009.

 The researchers tracked the number of breast cancers and tumors among the women during the women and matched these results with the respective diet patterns of the women.
 The researchers grouped the women into five basic diet patterns:

 1) plant-based diet – high in fruits and vegetables